Overview

 Authentication & Authorisation

-Important: The EOSC EU Node uses AAI (Authentication and Authorisation Infrastructure) to enable secure, federated access.
+Important: The EOSC EU Node uses AAI (Authentication and Authorisation Infrastructure) to enable smooth federated access.
 Your identity provider shares specific attributes that determine your eligibility for different access groups.

 Login Methods and Role Requirements